 The benefits of Downtown’s street trees, planters and flowers go beyond the added beauty by promoting emotional, physical, and urban health.
 According to a study by Washington State University, trees and flowers create feelings of relaxation and increase a person's overall well-being.
 Proximity to green space has also been shown to reduce crime.

-Recycling- Minneapolis DID works to create a more vibrant Downtown that is clean, green, and sustainable.
+Recycling- Mpls DID works to create a more vibrant Downtown that is clean, green, and sustainable.
 Public recycling is just one more step in the right direction.
 By reducing use of landfills, recycling helps keep our air and waterways clean, protects wildlife, and conserves resources.
 In fact, every time we fill our 100 recycling cans we save valuable resources.

 Storm Water- Minneapolis’ infrastructure benefits from MDID's urban plantings which capture storm water, reducing erosion and filtering out pollutants which would otherwise drain into the Mississippi River.

 Public art, engaging signage and urban design can turn a walk through downtown into an experience.
-Minneapolis DID has developed a series of events and initiatives that engage the community and result in unique additions to our public realm.
+Mpls DID has developed a series of events and initiatives that engage the community and result in unique additions to our public realm.
 Each year MDID hosts the annual Downtown Greening & Public Realm Awards where private properties, big and small, are celebrated for their contribution to downtown's vibrancy and for setting a positive example for all property owners.
 Public nominations are collected in July, and an online public vote takes place in August.
 Be sure to take part this year.

-Minneapolis DID also asks the public to take part in its annual Perception Survey.
+Mpls DID also asks the public to take part in its annual Perception Survey.
 Each fall, the Perception Survey asks questions about downtown's greening, cleanliness and safety.
 Results of this survey help MDID develop new initiatives to help with these three goals.